-Real estate brokerage Compass buys Seattle startup Modus in move that boosts competition with Zillow and Redfin
+Real-estate brokerage Compass buys Seattle startup Modus in move that boosts competition with Zillow and Redfin

 The move is the latest in a string of technology-centered acquisitions for the New York-based firm, which in 2019 opened a technology hub in South Lake Union.
 The investor-funded firm was sued the same year for hiring three former Zillow employees, in violation of their noncompete clauses.
 (The case quickly settled.)

-Compass acquired relationship management startup Contractually and the team behind artificial intelligence company Detectica in 2019.
-The former helps agents connect with clients; the latter powers Compass’s proprietary home search algorithm.
+Compass acquired relationship management startup Contactually and the team behind artificial intelligence company Detectica in 2019.
+The former helps agents connect with clients; the latter contributes to Compass’s proprietary home search algorithm.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.